 We’ve been to Taormina many times over the years and enjoyed wonderful meals.
 There are so many eating options to choose from – from street food to pizzerias to fine dining.
 In fact, according to Tripadvisor there are 205 restaurants in Taormina so how do you ensure you choose the right ones so you’re not disappointed?
-Here are the best restaurants in Taormina that I’d recommend.
+Here are the best Taormina restaurants that I’d recommend – some we’ve been to many times.

 Whenever we are in Taormina we always have to eat at Vineria Modi!
 Tucked away down a side street – Via Calapitrulli – you’ll find elegant tables outside on the street as well as art-deco inspired seating inside if you prefer.